LEGION OF SUPER-HEROES

 Legionnaires #65 (Oct.
 1998)

-The Global Grace Foundation funds The Ringers: Drianna Allon (Leviathan's sister), Klen, Shallee & Vincel.
+The Global Grace Foundation funds The Ringers: Drianna Allon (Leviathan's sister), Klen, Shallee and Vincel.

 Violet single-handedly defeats the Emerald Eye, and her fears.
-1st app.
-Molecule Master.
+First appearance Molecule Master.

 Jacques Foccart secretly helps Invisible Kid defeat Charma; he does not reveal to Lyle that he is alive.
 Violet's date with Chuck Taine ends platonically.
-1st app. of Danielle Foccart.
+First appearance of Danielle Foccart.